Project Management Dashboard in Power Apps

 Request a Demo

-A modern project management dashboard in 2026 is no longer defined by the number of filters or screens it contains.
-Its value comes from how effectively it helps project managers understand delivery health, identify risks early, and take action without delay.
-The dashboard remains the central control surface, but it is designed to surface meaning, not just data.
+A modern project management dashboard in 2026 is not defined by the number of filters or screens.
+Its value comes from how well it helps project managers understand delivery health, identify risks early, and act quickly.
+The dashboard remains the central control point, but it focuses on meaning rather than just data.

-At a minimum, a modern dashboard brings together three core layers: operational visibility, analytical insight, and execution context.
+At a minimum, it brings together three layers: operational visibility, analytical insight, and execution context.

 1. Core Operational Visibility

-This is the foundation of any effective project management dashboard.
-Project managers still need clear, reliable access to:
+This is the foundation of any dashboard.
+Project managers need clear access to:

 • Project and milestone status